Twister (1996 film): Legacy

+Following the success and popularity of Twister, the Hollywood industry modernized the disaster film genre by shifting the threat from human-made blunders or confined spaces to unstoppable, wide-scale meteorological anomalies.
+The disaster elements in both Twister and Independence Day represented a significant turning point for major blockbusters, and with advancements in CGI special effects, events depicting mass destruction became ordinary in later films.
+Twister was also responsible for the resurgence of disaster films in the years that followed, most notably Daylight, Dante's Peak, Volcano, Titanic, Deep Impact, Armageddon, The Perfect Storm, The Core, The Day After Tomorrow, War of the Worlds, and 2012.

 On May 24, 1996, a tornado destroyed Screen No. 3 at the Can-View Drive-In, a drive-in theater in Thorold, Ontario, which was scheduled to show Twister later that evening, in a real-life parallel to a scene in the film in which a tornado destroys a drive-in during a showing of the film The Shining.
 The facts of this incident were exaggerated into an urban legend that the theater was actually playing Twister during the tornado.
 On July 4, 1996, a tornado blew down the screen at the Sundown Drive-In theatre in Saskatoon, Saskatchewan, where Twister was scheduled to show.

 On May 10, 2010, the 14th anniversary of the film's U.S. release, a tornado struck Fairfax, Oklahoma, destroying the farmhouse where numerous scenes in Twister were shot.
 J. Berry Harrison, the owner of the home and a former Oklahoma state senator, commented that the tornado appeared eerily similar to the fictitious one in the film.
 He had lived in the home since 1978.

 Following the film's release, the number of meteorological majors in the United States increased by about 10 percent in the late 1990s.
 The University of Oklahoma, which collaborated with production, in particular saw its meteorology program double from 225 enrolled to 450, and a grant from Universal Studios allowed development of a mobile radar.
 Universal also funded the NSSL meteorologists to go on a mobile tour in the eastern half of the country, staging safety presentations at science museums in a dozen major cities.
 Storm chasing increased even as a recreational activity, with tourism companies creating "chase tours".
 Bill Paxton later narrated storm chaser Sean Casey's 2011 documentary Tornado Alley.
 After the death of Paxton on February 25, 2017, hundreds of storm chasers and users of the Spotter Network used their markers to spell out his initials across the states of Texas, Kansas, and Oklahoma in tribute to Paxton, citing that the movie was the inspiration for many of them to pursue storm chasing and meteorology.

 A Twister museum in Wakita, Oklahoma, where many of the particularly destructive scenes of the movie were shot, contains various memorabilia and artifacts related to the film.